LiScythe/MAL-Bot---Rasa-Based-Iban-Language-Chatbot/README.md

   c. pip install rasa
   d. pip install rasa-x --extra-index-url https://pypi.rasa.com/simple
   e. rasa init
+4. Open created rasa folder
-4. Download the files or folder from this github and replace the folder and files that similar with the downloaded folders and files.
+5. Download the files or folder from this github and replace the folder and files that similar with the downloaded folders and files.

 # Files Overview
 1. data/stories.yml - Contains Stories used by bot to learn conversation flow